bazil/web/doc/antigoals/index.md

 possible fit for that, both because of the userspace indirection and because of how Bazil stores its data.

+## <span id="app-conflict"/> Application-specific conflict resolution

+Writing application and file format specific merging algorithms is an endless swamp.
+Bazil won't prevent you from writing your own, and we'll make it as easy as we can, but as a project we won't spend effort on it.

 ## <span id="posix"/> Full POSIX compatibility

 Cannot be done while supporting weakly connected operation.